Use-case descriptions

 - Separation uncertain / low confidence: show a quick confirmation prompt (“Did you say ‘pause’?”).
 If the player confirms, proceed; otherwise ignore.

-Postconditions: Game paused (if confirmed); system records speaker attribution and confidence.
+Postconditions: Commands from both speakers recognized.
+System records speaker attribution and confidence.

 Use Case 4 - Background Noise Filtering

-Triggering event: Suzy issues a command in a noisy environment (e.g., TV).
+Triggering event: AAC player issues a command in a noisy environment (e.g., TV).

 Preconditions: Noise-robust ASR / denoising pipeline active; microphone picks up signal.